 Askelson directed the Bulldogs with a team-low 79.7 scoring average in 12 rounds, while Jennings turned in an 80.1 average in 28 rounds.

-In her initial campaign leading the Drake program she guided the Bulldogs to four top-six finishes, including three during the spring season.
+In her initial campaign leading the Drake program Smith guided the Bulldogs to four top-six finishes, including three during the spring season.

 Michelle Mathwick and Falk paced Drake registering two-round totals of 155 to finish tied for 14th at the State Farm Missouri Valley Conference Championship.
 By virtue of her top-18 finish; Jennings joined the duo in receiving one of the coveted tournament flags given to the top-18 individuals in the standings.